Lachlan Hawkins and

 Theirs is a seductive, elegant and lush sound, underpinned by the impeccable groove of Owen Newcomb on bass, Lachlan Hawkins on drums, and completed by the beautiful guitar work of Bruce Woodward.
 There is only a handful of musicians in Australia who have more than 20 years of playing and recording experience in Brazilian music, and in this ensemble, you have some of the most experienced, superb players of this music in the country.

 The group is based in Brisbane, where they have a loyal following, and have maintained a high profile on the national world and jazz music scenes through the quality and consistency of their live shows.
-They tour occasionally, slotting in around the commitments of their fellow band-member's other groups.
+They tour occasionally, slotting in around the commitments everyone has with other music projects.

-Across three trips to Brazil in the past 15 years (totalling nine months lived there), Anje and Kym immersed themselves in the life and culture of the country they've grown deeply attached to, studying with exceptional teachers, establishing and nurturing relationships with musicians, and loving the fact that their music is embraced so whole-heartedly in Brazil.
+Across three trips to Brazil in the past 15 years (totalling nine months lived there, with OJ joining for one of the tours), Anje and Kym immersed themselves in the life and culture of the country they've grown deeply attached to, studying with exceptional teachers, establishing and nurturing relationships with musicians, and loving the fact that their music is embraced so whole-heartedly in Brazil.
 Not for its authenticity, but for its respectful re-interpretation and difference.
 The band has always acknowledged that it's not about trying to sound like they're Brazilian....because they're not.
 It's simply been about exploring the music they love, and playing and composing with commitment and integrity.
 And that probably has something to do with why they are still being sought after for festival and concert appearances, and continue to explore this music and grow with it as the years pass.

 Over the summer of 2012/13, on their third adventure to Brazil, Anje and Kym embarked on an 11 date concert tour which took them across three states and four cities, becoming a truly international group with addition of legendary Brazilian jazz rhythm section; drummer Marcio Bahia (Hermeto Pascoal/Hamilton de Holanda) and bassist Mazinho Ventura (Marcos Valle), along with the incredible jazz guitarists Dino Rangel and Beto Lopes (MIlton Nascimento).